1938 American Karakoram expedition to K2: Voyage and trek to K2 Base Camp

 They set off with less than one hundred porters and twenty-five ponies which could only be taken as far as Yuno where they were replaced by seventy-five additional porters.

 Local porters were hired just for a few days before new ones were taken on.
-At Yuno the porters refused to work for the pay offered so Bates and Streatfeild rafted back down to Skardu, 28 mi down the torrential Shigar and Indus rivers, to get more helpful porters.
+At Yuno, the porters refused to work for the pay offered.
+Bates and Streatfeild rafted back down to Skardu, 28 mi down the torrential Shigar and Indus rivers, to seek assistance from local officials, whose intervention resolved the dispute and allowed the expedition to continue.
 At Hoto they all had to cross the Braldu River over a 200 ft-deep gorge across a "rope" bridge made from plaited willow twigs.
 Askole was reached on June 3 but there Petzoldt went down with what was later diagnosed as dengue fever so Houston, who was a doctor, stayed with him while the others went on.
 They climbed the snout of the Baltoro Glacier and then reached Urdukas, a solitary grassy oasis just off the glacier which is the farthest local herdsmen go for grazing.
 At this point, Houston and Petzoldt caught up with the main party.

 On June 12 they reached their site for Base Camp where the porters were paid off with instructions to return in 45 days.